AVSLab/basilisk/src/fswAlgorithms/formationFlying/etSphericalControl/etSphericalControl.rst

     etSphericalControlWrap.ModelTag = "etSphericalControl"
     scSim.AddModelToTask(fswTaskName, etSphericalControlWrap, etSphericalControlData)

-The reference position variables in the spherical frame L_r, theta_r, phi_r, the feedback gains K and P, and the gravitational parameter mu must be added to etSphericalControlData.
+The reference position variables in the spherical frame :math:`L_r`, :math:`theta_r`, :math:`phi_r`, the feedback gains :math:`K` and :math:`P`, and the gravitational parameter mu must be added to etSphericalControlData.

+The module computes the control force vector both with respect to the inertial and body frame as separate output messages.
+Depending on the needs of the developer, the control force can be connected in either frame to down-stream modules.
+However, don't connect both output messages because this would result in the control force being applied twice.